-Due to my grades, I received a full scholarship to do my Master's degree.
+Due to my grades, I received a full scholarship to do my Master’s degree.
+Medical school rankings in Texas also grant you such a possibility.
 I was able to deepen my knowledge in the field.
 But also I used these two years for a lot of self-improvement (non-tech related).
-Towards the end of my Master's Degree, I realized how much I enjoyed presenting & speaking.
+Towards the end of my Master’s Degree, I realized how much I enjoyed presenting & speaking.
 Because of this I started teaching fellow colleagues on the basics of public speaking & presentations.

 After graduating I landed a pretty high paying job as Software Sales Engineer.
 Toward the end of the year, a recruiter contacted me.
 It was for a potential Product Management position at a Fortune 500 company.
 She said the base pay was 100,000$!
 Wow!
 I was pretty excited.